Projectyl/projectyl.github.io/_posts/2021-12-16-Online-Resources-For-Learning-Python.md

 ---
-title: "Online Resources for Learning Python"
+title: "Resources for Learning Python"
 ---

 This is a curated list of sources for getting acquainted with the Python programming language and the useful tools it offers.